SabithPkcMnr/FacebookAds/README.md

 <br>
 <br>
-<br>Feel free to give a star, fork and play around the ads.
+Feel free to give a star, fork and play around the ads.
 This app make it easy for your to implement Facebook ads very easily just like how we used to implement the [Google AdMob Ads](https://developers.google.com/admob/android/quick-start/).